Mortgages

 A green mortgage could save you money if you have an energy-efficient home.
 Here’s all you need to know about green mortgages in Ireland and how to pick the best one.

-It’s a type of mortgage which offers lower interest rates or a discount for:
+Green mortgages are a type of mortgage which offers lower interest rates or discounts for those buying, renovating or living in an energy-efficient home.

-Green mortgages have been rising in popularity and now account for a third of mortgage lending in Ireland.
+Given that they offer some of the lowest rates available, green mortgages have been gaining popularity recently and now account for a third of all new mortgage lending in Ireland.

 solar panels green mortgage